faithvoid/script.alexandria/README.md

 ![Icon](release/default.tbn)

-Requires the latest version of XBMC from Xbins (as it has crucial TLS/SSL updates that allow this script to work).
+Requires the latest version of XBMC (3.6-DEV-r33028 or later) from Xbins (as it has crucial TLS/SSL updates that allow this script to work).
 Sources are NOT provided and must be input manually!

 ![1](screenshots/1.bmp)
 ![2](screenshots/2.bmp)